 Ford For many young people and their parents, buying a first car is a major step.

 One great solution is to look at used cars, which can often be had for a fraction of the price of brand-new versions.
-We came up with 15 used cars we believe are the best for the young car buyer on a budget.

 To make our record, we concentrated on automobiles which are available on the market right now for under $15,000.
 We looked for people who are reliable, fun to drive, comfortable, appealing, economical, functional, and most of all, safe.